canonical/discourse-gatekeeper/README.md

     This action requires an API username and key to discourse.
 For Canonical staff, please file an issue with IS top request one.

-    There is a nice parameter, `draft_mode`, which will do everything except make changes on discourse and log what would have happened.
+    There is a nice parameter, `dry_run`, which will do everything except make changes on discourse and log what would have happened.
 This will help you see what the action would have done.
 6. Check the logs for the URL to the index topic that the action created.
 This